Onychomycosis: Dermatophytes

 When onychomycosis is due to a dermatophyte infection, it is termed tinea unguium.
 Trichophyton rubrum is the most common dermatophyte involved in onychomycosis.
-Other dermatophytes that may be involved are T. interdigitale, Epidermophyton floccosum, T. violaceum, Microsporum gypseum, T. tonsurans, and T. soudanense.
+Other dermatophytes that may be involved are T. interdigitale, Epidermophyton floccosum, Tricholosporum violaceum, Microsporum gypseum, T. tonsurans, and T. soudanense.
 A common outdated name that may still be reported by medical laboratories is Trichophyton mentagrophytes for T. interdigitale.
 The name T. mentagrophytes is now restricted to the agent of favus skin infection of the mouse; though this fungus may be transmitted from mice and their danders to humans, it generally infects skin and not nails.

 Other

 Other causative pathogens include Candida and nondermatophytic molds, in particular members of the mold genus Scytalidium (name recently changed to Neoscytalidium), Scopulariopsis, and Aspergillus.

 Candida species mainly cause fingernail onychomycosis in people whose hands are often submerged in water.
 Scytalidium mainly affects people in the tropics, though it persists if they later move to areas of temperate climate.

 Other molds more commonly affect people older than 60 years, and their presence in the nail reflects a slight weakening in the nail's ability to defend itself against fungal invasion.

-Nail injury and nail psoriasis can cause damaged toenails to become thick, discolored & brittle.
+Nail injury and nail psoriasis can cause damaged toenails to become thick, discolored and brittle.